SabuhiYusif/pomodoro/README.md

 # Pomodoro
-Pomodoro Chrome Extension is a time management tool.
+Pomodoro is a chrome extension for time management.
 It follows [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)
 # Installation
 Download the zip folder unzip it.
 From Extension Management window in chrome click the “Load Unpacked” button and select your unzipped folder.
 # Options